Make Your Veterinary Office Lobby Less “Waiting,” And More “Welcoming”

 Any pet owner may appreciate being shown directly into an exam room, regardless of the size and features of the front lobby.
 But there are some cases in which this is a necessity.

 Keeping Cats Calm

-Make special note of how your waiting area can affect sensitive pets like cats.
-You may have a cats-only exam room, but even if you don’t, it should be standard practice to maintain at least one clean, open room as appointments cycle through.
+Make a special note of how your waiting area can affect sensitive pets like cats.
+You may have a cats-only exam room, but even if you don't, it should be standard practice to maintain at least one clean, open room as appointments cycle through.
 Pet owners with cats should be ushered directly into that private space.
 This will minimize stress for cats who may be fearful of dogs or upset by unfamiliar noises.